HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 | open-ldap                   | 1              | open-ldap                   | 500                                | 2048                                   |
 | Total                       |                |                             | 55500                              | 76800                                  |

-## DX rendering medium configuration helm values in hcl-dx-deployment
+## DX rendering medium configuration Helm values in hcl-dx-deployment

 To see the `medium-config-values.yaml` file in the hcl-dx-deployment Helm chart, complete the following steps: